damiso15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 3-puts.c - Write a function that prints a string, followed by a new line, to stdout.
 * 4-print_rev.c - Write a function that prints a string, in reverse, followed by a new line.
 * 5-rev_string.c - Write a function that reverses a string.
+* 6-puts2.c - Write a function that prints every other character of a string, starting with the first character, followed by a new line.

 ## 0-reset_to_98.c  ##